vapor/docs/testing/basic.md

 ### try drop.runCommands()

 You'll notice here that we're calling `runCommands()` instead of `run()`.
 This allows the `Droplet` to do all the setup it would normally do before booting without actually binding to a socket or exiting.

+### `@testable import Vapor`

+We'll need to import the testable compilation of Vapor to access the `runCommands` function.
+This is currently not public as a protection against accidental bugs in live apps.

 ## Test Our Droplet